-- To provide the students with a thorough understanding of the essential elements of a contract of lease, and how the sale contract differs from other forms of contract. - To provide the students with a thorough understanding of the legal effects of a contract of lease. - To ensure that the students are aware of the legal duties imposed upon lessors and lessees, and the consequences that may flow if these duties are breached. - To make the students aware of the special requirements that attach to certain special forms of lease, or leases regulated by statute. - To assist students in being able to identify and solve authentic legal problems with regard to lease contracts. - To familiarise students with legal concepts and terminology commonly encountered in the law of lease.
+- To provide the students with a thorough understanding of the essential elements of a contract of lease, and how the sale contract differs from other forms of contract. - To provide the students with a thorough understanding of the legal effects of a contract of lease, and especially how this area has developed and transformed under the Constitution. - To ensure that the students are aware of the legal duties imposed upon lessors and lessees, and the consequences that may flow if these duties are breached. - To make the students aware of the special requirements that attach to certain special forms of lease, or leases regulated by statute. - To assist students in being able to identify and solve authentic legal problems with regard to lease contracts. - To familiarise students with legal concepts and terminology commonly encountered in the law of lease.